whizpool/ibm-feedback/README.md

 ```

 ## Configuration Settings
-For the backend api please review the config/config.global.js
-For the frontend please review the .env
-Update the required parameters accrodingly.
+For the backend API, please review the config/config.global.js and for the frontend, please review the .env and update the required parameters accordingly.

 # License